OntimizeWeb/docs/docs/aditional-information/22-whats-new-18.md

 {% include base_path %}
 {% include toc %}

-# What's new in Ontimize Web NGX 18
+# What's new in Ontimize Web 18

 Version 18 is a major release that upgrades the framework to **Angular 18** and **Material Design 3 (M3)**.
 This page summarises the most relevant changes.
 For step-by-step migration instructions see the [Migration guide from 15 to 18]({{ base_path }}/migration-15-to-18/).